 2. Banana Q / Kamote Q

 Unlike balut that can be intimidating even to Filipinos, Banana Q (or cue) isn’t scaring anyone away.
 It’s a skewered deep-fried sweet plantain coated in caramelized brown sugar.
-Equally popular as a street food and as a snack made at home, it’s something that many Filipinos grew up eating.
+Equally popular as street food in the Philippines, it’s something that many Filipinos grew up eating.

-Ren didn’t touch the balut but here she is all giddy to eat the banana q. 😆 As described, many Filipinos grew up eating banana q at home for merienda (midday snack) or after school, so it’s something many of us think of fondly.
-It’s a comforting snack that brings us back to our childhood.
+Ren didn’t touch the balut but here she is all giddy to eat the banana q.
+As described, many Filipinos grew up eating banana q for merienda (midday snack) or as an after-school snack, so it’s something many of us think of fondly.
+It’s a comforting Filipino snack that brings us back to our childhood.

 The bananas used to make banana q are called saging na saba or saba bananas.
-They’re frequently used in Filipino cooking to make desserts like turon, halo-halo, minatamis na saging (banana with caramel sauce), and maruya (banana fritter).
+They’re frequently used to make Filipino desserts like turon, halo-halo, minatamis na saging (banana with caramel sauce), and maruya (banana fritter).
 They’re even used to add sweetness to savory dishes like arroz a la cubana and pochero.

 This may sound odd to some westerners, but we Filipinos have a type of ketchup made with saba bananas.
 Called banana ketchup, it’s a sweetened version of regular ketchup that was invented during WWII due to a lack of tomatoes.
 Today, it’s arguably more popular than tomato ketchup and is a perfect condiment to oily, deep-fried foods.

 Kamote q is a version of banana q made with camote or sweet potato.

 Buko is the Tagalog word for young coconut.
 I’ve lived in the Philippines most of my life and I never thought of buko as a type of Filipino street food, but I guess you can say it is.
 Aside from being used in Filipino cooking, fresh buko sold in wooden pushcarts is a common sight in the Philippines, even in big cities like Manila.